-A few hours later when the ridiculously uncomfortable chair I’d had to sleep in (thankfully so, as it kept me fully awake through Sam’s first night) began to feel just the right amount of comfortable for a late-afternoon nap, the first signs of that Mighty Roar resurfaced, prompted by a tummy which, after a 48 hour long fast, was no longer bowing down to anxiety.
+A few hours later, when the ridiculously uncomfortable chair I’d slept in began feeling just the right amount of comfortable for a late-afternoon nap, the first signs of that Mighty Roar resurfaced, prompted by a tummy which, after a 48-hour long fast, was no longer bowing down to anxiety.
 Jelly was administered STAT and shortly thereafter, despite Sam’s urine catheter removing itself (OUCH), Sam actually settled in for a decent night’s sleep.
-Fellow DJ’ing parents (Different Journeying parents – not the music kind…although possibly them as well) will relate to the consistent flow of movement and noise in an ICU though, so mom, instead, watched how the moonlight rendered the steady movement of a crane in the harbour as it loaded a ship, a peculiar alien-like illusion and pondered on the many entertaining moments sleep deprivation provides!
+Parents of ICU high-flyers will relate to the neverending flow of movement and noise in an ICU, so instead of catching up on some much-needed rest, I watched a crane in the harbour load a ship, amused by how the moonlight turned it into a peculiar alien-like illusion.
+Oh, the many entertaining moments sleep deprivation provides!

-By Friday morning, after doing well on just 10mls of nasal cannular throughout the night, the supernatural healing which had been prayed over Sam by our church community was boasting its glory as both Sam’s oxygen and sedation cocktail were weaned off and, after consuming three helpings of macaroni and cheese (yes…breakfast, lunch AND supper!) and acquiring a new drinking skill, Sam’s feeding tube was removed on Friday evening.
-Another peaceful night ensued and mom even managed to catch a couple hours of sleep as well, with the occasional wink from my alien friend.
-Late on Saturday afternoon the planned five-day ICU stay was firmly cut short as Sam made his way home from his 24th surgery (give or take a set of grommets or two forgotten from his medical overview – mom fail #1752).
+By Friday morning, the supernatural healing which had been prayed over Sam by our church community boasted its glory as both Sam’s oxygen and sedation cocktail were weaned off.
+After consuming three helpings of macaroni and cheese — breakfast, lunch AND supper! — and acquiring a new drinking skill, Sam’s feeding tube was removed on Friday evening.
+Another peaceful night ensued and mom even managed to catch a couple hours of sleep as well.
+Late on Saturday afternoon, the planned five-day ICU stay was firmly cut short as Sam made his way home from his 24th surgery (give or take a set of grommets or two forgotten from his medical overview – mom fail #1752).

-The Supraglottoplasty, to repair Sam’s laryngomalacia, was extremely successful (as shared by Sam’s phenomenal ENT surgeon), requiring less tissue to be cut away than originally thought.
-Sam’s Subglottic Stenosis though is something he will continue to live with, exacerbated by fragile lining of Sam’s airways and making the airway vulnerable to rupture should the incorrect size tube be used during intubation.
-Hopefully the remedied laryngomalacia will alleviate the need for so many intubations and has already proven its success by creating the airway space for an EVEN MIGHTIER roar!
+The Supraglottoplasty, to repair Sam’s laryngomalacia, was successful (as shared by Sam’s phenomenal ENT surgeon), requiring less tissue to be cut away than originally thought.
+Sam’s Subglottic Stenosis though is something he will continue to live with, exacerbated by the fragile lining of Sam’s airways and making the airway vulnerable to rupture should the incorrect size tube be used during intubation.
+Hopefully the remedied laryngomalacia will alleviate the need for so many intubations and has already proven effective in creating the airway space for an EVEN MIGHTIER roar!
 Yes!
 Who saw that coming??

-Just a week after the surgery, while still navigating the usual (but oh-so manageable) emotional rollercoaster that follows all of Sam’s procedures (heightened anxiety and clinginess, night terrors which result in even-more-than usual sleep disruption, etc), I found myself in awe of and unimaginably thankful for how incredibly well Sam recovered from the surgery…and, too, for the outpouring of love and care from so many…thank you for all the messages, thoughts and prayers.
+Just a week after the surgery, while still navigating the usual (but oh-so manageable) emotional rollercoaster that follows all of Sam’s procedures (heightened anxiety and clinginess, night terrors which result in even-more-than usual sleep disruption, etc), I found myself in awe of and unimaginably thankful for how incredibly well Sam recovered from the surgery, and for the outpouring of love and care from so many.
+Thank you for all the messages, thoughts and prayers.

 No comments: